 Meet the cast of Keeping Faith and Un Bore Mercher

-Eve Myles leads a cast packed full of Welsh talent as the drama finally comes to BBC1
+Eve Myles leads a cast packed full of Welsh talent as Keeping Faith/Un Bore Mercher returns for series two

-Bilingual Welsh drama Keeping Faith / Un Bore Mercher is back for series two!
+Bilingual Welsh drama Un Bore Mercher (known to English language viewers as Keeping Faith) is back for series two.
 Eve Myles returns as the brilliant Faith Howells, and there are plenty of familiar faces – but also some new additions to the cast.

 - Keeping Faith is one of the best dramas of the year – if you get past the first episode